Little Bits of History

 Transplant - In 1960, the first kidney transplant in the UK was performed.

-October 31: “I’m just a patsy” – In 1959, Lee Harvey Oswald in Moscow, vows to never return to the US.
+October 31: “I’m just a patsy” – In 1959, Lee Harvey Oswald in Moscow, vowed to never return to the US.

 Shooting Shooters – In 1912, the first gangster film was released by DW Griffith.